xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

 1. To attach the copied partition to the VictoriaLogs with HDD via `/internal/partition/attach?name=YYYYMMDD` endpoint.
 1. To delete the copied partition directory from the VictoriaLogs with NVMe via `rm -rf <-storageDataPath>/partitions/YYYYMMDD` command.

-All the VictoriaLogs with NVMe and HDD disks can be queried simultaneously via `vlselect` component of [VictoriaLogs cluster](https://docs.victoriametrics.com/victorialogs/cluster/), since [single-node VictoriaLogs instances can be a part of cluster](https://docs.victoriametrics.com/victorialogs/cluster/#single-node-and-cluster-mode-duality).
+All the VictoriaLogs instances with NVMe and HDD disks can be queried simultaneously via `vlselect` component of [VictoriaLogs cluster](https://docs.victoriametrics.com/victorialogs/cluster/), since [single-node VictoriaLogs instances can be a part of cluster](https://docs.victoriametrics.com/victorialogs/cluster/#single-node-and-cluster-mode-duality).

 ## Forced merge